DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 and culturally specific technology, the Quipu.

 [IMG2]

-An Inca quipu, from the Larco Museum in Lima (source: Wikipedia).
+("Fig. 2.
+An Inca quipu, from the Larco Museum in Lima (source: Wikipedia).")

 In ancient Andean South America, a particular technology called a Quipu was used in a number of different regions.
-This device, often described as talking knots ,
+This device, often described as talking knots,

-consisted of a thick cord from which a number of strings were suspended in the manner of a fringe.
+>consisted of a thick cord from which a number of strings were suspended in the manner of a fringe.
 These strings were of different colors, according to the nature of the object each represented: for example, yellow stood for gold, red for the army, white for peace.
 The colors,